 How do I join the committee?

-Every January we hold our Annual General Meeting and this is when our members can put themselves forward to join the committee.
+Each April we hold our Annual General Meeting and this is when our members can put themselves forward to join the committee.
 You may wish to take one of the main “officer” roles (President, Secretary or Treasurer), which are required in order to operate as an institute, or a more general role.

 If you’d be interested in joining, please email us or speak to a member of the current committee for more details.